You are not expected to be superhuman. Sometimes one of the best actions you can take is to ask for help.

 How do graduate recruiters assess resilience during the recruitment process?

 It is possible that you will be asked a question about resilience in the application form – one law firm has previously asked ‘Describe an occasion when you found yourself dealing with an unexpected situation.
-How did you demonstrate your resilience?’ – but it is more likely to be assessed at assessment centres and during interviews.
+How did you demonstrate your resilience?’ – but it is more likely to be assessed during online tests and at assessment centres and during interviews.

-Assessment days involve stepping into the unknown and so, even though recruiters usually go out of their way to be friendly, they are by their very nature a test of your resilience.
+Assessment days involve stepping into the unknown and so they are by their very nature a test of your resilience, even though recruiters usually go out of their way to be friendly.
 How you deal with the unknown may be further tested in case study exercises.
 For example, you may be given a scenario and then, a few minutes later, you might be given some new information that could alter your decisions.

 Interview questions that are designed to assess your resilience include: